mapbender/mapbender-documentation/en/quickstart.rst

    :scale: 80

 * Vstype: Mapbender specific variables.
-Group (groups), User (users), Simple.
+Group (groups), User (users), Simple
-* Name: parameter name of the WMS request.
+* Name: Parameter name of the WMS request
-* Default: the default value.
+* Default: Default value
-* Hidden: If this value is set, requests are send via a server so that the parameters are not directly 	    visible.
+* Hidden: If this value is set, requests are send via a server so that the parameters are not directly visible

-Currently, the element can be used to transfer user- and group-information, e.g. for a user the $id$ and for groups the value $group$.
+Currently, the element can be used to transfer user- and group information, e.g. for a user the $id$ and for groups the value $group$.

 **Layer configuration:**

 * title: layer title
 * min./max. scale: scale scope
-* active on/off:	activates/deactivates a theme
+* active on/off: activates/deactivates a layer completely
 * select allow: layer is active when the application starts
 * select on: selectable in geodata explorer
 * info allow: layer info is active when the application starts
 * info on: layer provides feature info requests, info default activates the feature info functionality
 * toggle allowed: allows opening of folder at application start
 * toggle on: open folder on start of the application
 * layer ordering: allows to order layer according to the standard or QGIS configuration.
-* ... 			opens a dialog with more information
+* more information (...): opens a dialog with detailed layer information:
 * ID: ID of the layer
 * Name: layer name of the service information (for getMap-Requests)
 * Style: if a WMS provides more than one style you can choose a different style than the default style.

 Try it yourself